 If there is just one rooster, he’s in charge.
 And then the most socially dominant hens, working out their own class system between themselves.
 Though, if you have two roosters, it’s usually the most aggressive one who’s boss, unless one of them is young.
 And then the young rooster is somewhere in the mix; he can be just below the boss rooster or even under the oldest hens.
-We have two roosters, and I’ve only witnessed one of our hens still pecking and even raising her neck feathers on Baby Nay.
-And for whatever reason, he is cowed into submission, even though he’s bigger.
-However, I wonder how long that will last.
+We still only have two roosters, and they are still the ones in charge.
+But, after them, it’s the most dominant hen or hens.

-When Cass, our last rooster, died, and Megatron became the boss, he was very eager to do his duty.
+When Cass, our first real rooster, died, and Megatron became the boss, he was very eager to do his duty.
 Although, our two boss hens, Fives and Echo, had a thing or two they wanted to teach him before they would allow him to take over.